Mc-Zen/quill/docs/guide/quill-guide.typ

 Also like Qiskit, all qubit arguments support ranges, e.g., `tq.h(range(5))` adds a Hadamard gate on the first five qubits and `tq.cx((0, 1), (1, 2))` adds two #smallcaps[cx] gates: one from qubit 0 to 1 and one from qubit 1 to 2.

 With Tequila, it is easy to build templates for quantum circuits and to compose circuits of various building blocks.
-For this purpose, `tq.build()` and the build-in templates all feature optional `x` and `y` arguments to allow placing a subcircuit at an arbitrary position of the circuit.
+For this purpose, `tq.build()` and the built-in templates all feature optional `x` and `y` arguments to allow placing a subcircuit at an arbitrary position of the circuit.
 As an example, Tequila provides a `tq.graph-state()` template for quickly drawing graph state preparation circuits.
 The following example demonstrates how to compose multiple subcircuits.

 #example(scale: 74%,